 6. Hike the Granite Ridge Trail

 Another short but popular hike in Killarney Provincial Park is the Granite Ridge Trail.
 This is a two-kilometer trail and perfect if you just want a short outing to a scenic spot.
 The trailhead is located across the highway from the visitor center.

-This hike begins with a leisurely stroll through forest, with a couple of sites along the way.
-One of the main highlights before the ridge is a decaying and rusted old dodge car.
+This hike begins with a leisurely stroll through the forest, with a couple of sites along the way.
+One of the main highlights before the ridge is a decaying and rusted old Dodge car.
 Photographers almost always stop at this point for a few snaps.